Cat-Scratch Disease

 • More common in males

-• Most cases of CSD occur in the fall and winter.
+• Most cases of CSD occur in the autumn and winter.

 • Most common cause of subacute/chronic regional lymphadenitis in U.S. children

-• Avoiding cats is an effective, but unpractical, method of preventing CSD; declawing cats can also be considered.
+• Avoiding cats is an effective, but unpractical, method of preventing CSD.

 • Cat bites and scratches should be immediately and thoroughly cleaned.

-• Immunocompromised individuals should avoid contact with cats that scratch or bite and avoid kittens as new pets.
+• Immunocompromised individuals should avoid contact with cats that scratch or bite; avoid kittens as new pets and stray cats.

 • Care of cats should involve effective flea control.